chomperoni/chomperoni/README.md

 ⋆·˚ ༘ * my friend requests always on ⋆·˚ ༘ *

-FINISHED MY NEW STRAWPAGE!! :) https://chomperrrr.straw.page/
+(CURENTLY WORKING ON A NEW STRAWPAGE, THIS ONE IS A PLACEHOLDER) https://chomperrrr.straw.page/